 Lynn Anderson ~ An American Original

-A distinctive stylist, she ranks among the ten most successful female country artists in all-time record sales and is also one of the most awarded country artists of any era.
-She performed for the Queen of England and for four American presidents, including a special invitation to appear at a
+A distinctive stylist, Lynn Anderson ranks among the top-10 most successful female country artists for all-time record sales, as well as one of the most awarded country artists of her era.
+She performed for the Queen of England and for four American Presidents, including a special invitation to appear at a